Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Related Work

 \subsection{Meta-review Generation}

-The first attempt to generate paper meta-reviews is MetaGen~\cite{DBLP:conf/sigir/BhatiaPP20}, which generates an extractive draft and then uses a fine-tuned model for decision prediction and abstractive review generation. \citet{DBLP:conf/jcdl/KumarGE21} emphasize decision awareness and propose a model for decision prediction and subsequent meta-review generation.
-The most similar work to ours is MReD~\cite{DBLP:conf/acl/ShenCZBYS22}, where 7,089 paper meta-reviews from ICLR 2018 - 2021 are manually annotated with their sentence-level structure labels.
-The difference is that they focus on structure-controlled text generation while our work enables scientific opinion summarization with a larger corpus, a prompting-based solution, and broader evaluations.
+The first attempt to generate paper meta-reviews is MetaGen~\cite{DBLP:conf/sigir/BhatiaPP20}, which generates an extractive summary draft then uses a fine-tuned model for decision prediction and abstractive review generation. \cite{DBLP:conf/jcdl/KumarGE21} emphasizes decision awareness, proposing a model for decision prediction and subsequent meta-review generation.
+The most similar work to ours is MReD~\cite{DBLP:conf/acl/ShenCZBYS22}, where 7,089 paper meta-reviews from ICLR 2018 - 2021 are manually annotated with sentence-level structure labels.
+These structure labels categorize sentences based on their function in the document, such as summary, evaluation, or recommendation.
+The difference between their work and ours is that they focus on structure-controlled text generation, while our work 1) enables scientific opinion summarization with a larger corpus, 2) provides a prompting-based solution, and 3) performs broader evaluations.
+Note that while there are other concurrent efforts to collect paper meta-reviews or reviews~\cite{dycke-etal-2023-nlpeer}, we are the first to model meta-review generation as scientific opinion summarization and to offer a unified dataset covering a broad range of conference venues.